giantswarm/docs/src/content/changes/workload-cluster-releases-azure/releases/azure-v16.1.1.md

 date: '2021-12-14T08:14:17+00:00'
 description: Release notes for Azure workload cluster release v16.1.1, published on 14 December 2021, 08:14
-title: workload cluster release v16.1.1 for Azure
+title: Workload cluster release v16.1.1 for Azure
 ---

 This is a bug fix release to handle a problem during upgrades we found in release 16.1.0.